fishoutoforder/ridiculously-romanceable-rasmodius/README.md

 <ul>
   <li><b>SVE-compatible, 1.5 compatible version</b> I will take my writing across to a 1.5-compatible, SVE compatible version, usable on PC.</li>
   <li><b>Non-SVE, 1.5 compatible version</b> I will take my writing across to a 1.5 compatible version of the mod, tailored to work in games that do not use SVE (I will do my best to avoid incompatibility with other popular map mods, such as East Scarpe).</li>
+  <li>Once I've learned more about modding Stardew Valley from tinkering with this mod, I may well actually just throw out everything but my dialogue, and rebuild the mod entirely from scratch to better suit the way I prefer to code things.
+(Such a breaking dialogue across multiple files that will be included based on settings players choose in the config, etc.) At that point I'd no longer consider this a fork of the Romanceable Rasmodius mod, as I won't be using any of the dialogue or code at that point.
+We'll see if I get competent enough to reach that point!</li>
 </ul>
 <h2 name="long-term">Long term additions I would like to make</h2>
 <ul>